-I add a bag of open tea leaves to the pudding for more flavour.
+I add a bag of open tea leaves to the pudding for more flavor.
 You will get any large chunks of leaves out when you strain the mixture!

 You can play around with how many tea bags you want to use.
-Even with two closed tea bags, and one open bag I found the flavour just right.
+Even with two closed tea bags, and one open bag I found the flavor just right.
 Not too overpowering, but not masked either.
-It would defeat the whole purpose if we did not have any Earl Grey flavour in the pudding!
+It would defeat the whole purpose if we did not have any Earl Grey flavor in the pudding!

-- 3 Earl Grey tea bags (I use Twinings ), 1 bag opened and dumped of tea leaves
+- 3 Earl Grey tea bags, 1 bag opened and dumped of tea leaves

 - 2 cups milk

 - 2 tbsp. cornstarch

 - 3 tbsp. granulated sugar